 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 If you are seriously thinking about quitting smoking, you will want to keep this important tip in mind.
-Research shows that those who are the most successful at giving up tobacco are people who didn't try to do it all on their own.
+Research shows that those who are the most successful at giving up tobacco are people who did not try to do it all on their own.
 You will greatly improve your chances of winning the battle if you take advantage of one of the support programs available.
 And it is easier than ever now to do that with the free mobile apps that have been created.

 Quit Smoking: 5 Steps to START (MedlinePlus Magazine)